 Starting location is The Tucker House, 418 N. Person Street.
 Each featured house will also have a small sign in their yard indicating what stop they are on the tour.

-A Few of our favorites
+A Few of our favorites on the tour

 This home was featured in the 1983 Brainstorm movie featuring Natalie Wood.
-I loved learning about the Second Empire-style tower, similar to the Second Empire Restaurant on Hillsborough Street which was build by the same builder!
+I loved learning about the Second Empire-style tower, similar to the Second Empire Restaurant on Hillsborough Street which was built by the same builder!

 I loved the symbolism of this Victorian cottage’s design.
 Purple was chosen to evoke calm in what has been a chaotic year and to bring hope for 2021!
 There are several large teddy bears that symbolize security, unconditional love and happiness.